2019-2020 WOMEN'S BASKETBALL

 - Sports Information

-Fletcher Brown will enter his third season as the Head Coach for the Lady Bengals in the 2019-2020 season.
+Fletcher Brown will enter his fourth season as the Head Coach for the Lady Bengals in the 2020-2021 season.
 During his second season at the helm, he lead the team to a 23 win season and a National Runner-Up finish at the USCAA National Championship Tournament.
 The Bengals excelled in the 2018-2019 season leading the USCAA in assists per game, with 17.1 and had the top ranked defense, only allowing 51 points per contest.
 Coach Brown was succesful in recruiting the USCAA National Player of the Year, Trinity Washington and a First-Team All-USCAA Selection in Tajaheray McMahan.
+Coach Brown has also helped develop a 1,000 point scorer in Savana Jankowski and a Second Team All-American in Ranika Guyton.
+Coach Brown helped lead the Bengals to the USCAA National Tournament for three consecutive years.
 Coach Brown hopes his players can hold themselves to a high standard and excel both on the court and in the classroom.

 Brown began his coaching career as Assistant Men's Basketball coach for UMFK after competing for the Bengals the previous two seasons.
 Brown proved a useful addition to Coach Bird as he lead off-season workouts and assisted in recruiting, helping in bring in one National Player of the Year as well as one USCAA Student Athlete of the Year.
 Following his stint as Assistant Men's Basketball coach, he was named Head Women's Basketball Coach for the 2017-2018 season.